evanmgray/evanmgray.github.io/public/about/index.md

 # About Me

 Hi There!
 I'm **Evan Gray**.
-I believe should find their work fulfilling because of the software they use, not in spite of it.
+I believe should find their work fulfilling because of the technology they use, not in spite of it.

 [LinkedIn](https://www.linkedin.com/in/evan-m-gray/) | [Substack](https://evanmgray.substack.com/) | [Email](mailto:evan_gray@berkeley.edu)

 ### What I Do
+- 0-1 Product @ Dolby Laboratories
 - MBA Student @ UC Berkeley Haas School of Business
 - Former Project Manager, Consultant, and Sysadmin
-- Granite Rock Thrower @ San Francisco Bay Area Curling Club
+- Granite Rock Thrower @ San Francisco Bay Area Curling Club (formerly Chicago Curling Club)
 - Occasional House DJ and Producer @ [Light Roast Disco](https://LightRoastDisco.com)

 ### Old Professional Writing